Dark UX or Persuasive Design?

 What is Dark UX?

-As a Conversion Specialist I find dark UX interesting because it essentially puts the needs of the company before that of the customer.
-It is the opposite of normal UX principles as dark UX employs design to trick people into taking a decision that may not be in their best interests and sometimes without them being fully aware of what decision they have made.
+As a conversion rate optimisation consultant I find dark UX interesting because it essentially puts the needs of the company before that of the customer.
+It is the opposite of normal UX principles as dark UX employs design improve your conversion rate by tricking people into taking a decision that may not be in their best interests.
+Sometimes this can be without them being fully aware of what decision they have made.

 In some cases a design breaks a web convention or norm to nudge you in the opposite direction to what you expect.
 Alternative choice options are sometimes hidden below the fold or reduced in prominence so that you may fail to notice them.